Soundgarden: Musical style and influences

 Soundgarden were pioneers of the grunge music genre, which mixed elements of punk rock and metal to make a sludgy, murky sound through the use of fuzzy-sounding distortion in the guitars.

 Soundgarden cited Minutemen, the Meat Puppets, Butthole Surfers, Wire, and Joy Division as key early influences.
+Kim Thayil and Hiro Yamamoto also cited Siouxsie and the Banshees first in interviews.
 Black Sabbath also had a significant impact on the band's sound, especially on the guitar riffs and tunings.
 Guitarist Kim Thayil has described the band's sound as a "Sabbath-influenced punk".

 Soundgarden has been frequently compared to Led Zeppelin, their early sound being described as consisting of "gnarled neo-Zeppelinisms".
-Though the band initially denied being inspired by Led Zeppelin, they would eventually embrace this influence, as detailed by Thayil:[W]e started getting [comparisons to Led Zeppelin] a lot: 'Zeppelin, Zeppelin, Zeppelin,' and we were like, OK, let's check some of this out.
+In 1990, Joe Gore of Guitar Player wrote, "Like L.A.'s Jane's Addiction (and unlike, say, Kingdom Come), Soundgarden leaves fresh footprints on the well-trodden Zeppelin path, thanks largely to the psychedelic blues-metal guitar work of Kim Thayil."
+In 2004, Guitar World wrote that, "If Chris Cornell was the Robert Plant of the Seattle scene, then Thayil was its Tony Iommi."
+Though the band had initially denied being inspired by Led Zeppelin, they would eventually embrace this influence, as detailed by Thayil:[W]e started getting [comparisons to Led Zeppelin] a lot: 'Zeppelin, Zeppelin, Zeppelin,' and we were like, OK, let's check some of this out.
 We were all very acquainted with it individually, but collectively we weren't sitting around the table listening them.
 So initially we would deny that influence.
-Eventually, after practice we'd be like, 'Let’s check out Led Zeppelin IV.'
-Let’s listen to Houses of the Holy.'
+Eventually, after practice we'd be like, 'Let's check out Led Zeppelin IV.'
+Let's listen to Houses of the Holy.'
 Like, 'Yeah, I guess I can kind of see that a little bit.'
 It became very important to us, because of the comparison, so we would listen to it and start referencing it.
 Ultimately, we started to re-embrace the Zeppelin, Beatles, Sabbath and Pink Floyd.
 I think they were always there.
 At some point, we had to look back and say, 'This has a lot to do with our upbringing.'
 It's a weird story, but it may explain why, for a few years, we denied the Zeppelin-Sabbath influence.

 Though the influence of Led Zeppelin was evident, Q magazine noted that Soundgarden were "in thrall to '70s rock, but contemptuous of the genre's overt sexism and machismo."